calmm-js/atom.undo/README.md

 The return value is a lensed atom with additional properties for controlling history.

+### Undoable

+#### undoable.undo() and undoable.redo()

+Undoes or redoes a change (if any).

+#### undoable.undo.count and undoable.redo.count

+Observable property that gives the number of times undo or redo has an effect.

+#### undoable.undo.has and undoable.redo.has

+Observable property that gives a boolean on whether undo or redo has an effect.

+#### undoable.initial

+Observable property that gives the initial value of the undoable.

+#### undoable.reset(value)

+Resets the state of the undoable so that the given value becomes the new initial value and all histroy is dropped.

 ### Replace

 By default, every actual change (as determined by Ramda's